What is breast cancer?

 - Talk about your disease with your treating team, family and friends.

-- Remember, Help is available you need to ask for it!
+- Remember, help is available to you please be sure to ask for it!

 - Seek relevant information from reliable sources.

 - Don't be shy to ask your doctor about other treatment options.

 - Learn as much as you need about the treatment process not too much so as to feel overwhelmed, but not too little so as to be uninformed.

 - Get actively involved in the decision-making process.
 Your treating team will welcome your input.

 - • Although distressing, cancer is not an emergency!
 Don't rush into your operation before feeling comfortable with your decision.

 - Keep in touch with positive people who have successfully progressed through their cancer journey

 - If you feel comfortable, join a support group.

 Please keep that in mind that there are no two cancers, no two patients and no two breasts that are exactly the same.
 Therefore, your treatment might be entirely different from that of a friend or family member who may have had their own cancer experience.